-Nature Details Annual & Education leave Leave will be granted by the consensus of the Supervisor of training, the anaesthetist in charge of rostering and the Head of Department Leave will be restricted to no more than two registrars at a time.
+Nature Details Annual & Education leave Leave will be granted by the consensus of the Supervisor of training, the anaesthetic in charge of rostering and the Head of Department Leave will be restricted to no more than two registrars at a time.
 If more than two apply at the same time, leave granted would be based on a ranking of leave priority and who applied earliest.
 The order of leave priority is exam leave highest, then course leave, then general study leave and annual leave.
 This is based on the Auckland wide leave guidelines, which take precedence over the guidelines below.
-The RDA contract allows for up to 6 weeks medical education leave in any year.
 If more than two registrars are sitting exams in any single 6-month NSH rotation, this will place a large strain on the leave allocations for that run.
-Please note that the RDA contract states that the employer will base any approval of medical education leave on adequate cover being maintained and will take reasonable steps to provide cover.
-The Department will attempt to find both internal and external locum cover, but registrars are encouraged to help find cover if the leave requirement is in excess of two registrars away at one time.
-The RDA contract states that applications for medical education leave must be submitted at least three months in advance.
-With regard to annual leave, provided the employee who has given at least 45 days notice, they will be informed of whether leave has been approved at least 22 days prior to that starting date, as per the RDA contract.
-During the 6 months at NSH, registrars may only take half their annual leave entitlement unless a special arrangement has been made with the Department.
-Taking leave transferred from another hospital or accumulated leave must be arranged prior to commencement of the run.
-Approval of more than 20 days leave consecutively within one run would be unusual.

-Nature Details Study leave will only be granted on production of a Medical Education Leave Record from previous registrar appointments showing study leave already taken.
-Leave during the month prior to the College exams will be reserved for exam candidates in the first instance Sick Leave If you feel unable to come to work because of illness, please let the on call consultant or the consultant supervising your list know before 0730.
+The Department will attempt to find both internal and external locum cover, if the leave requirement is in excess of two registrars away at one time.
+Study leave will only be granted on production of a Medical Education Leave Record from previous registrar appointments showing study leave already taken.
+Leave during the month prior to the College exams will be reserved for exam candidates in the first instance Sick Leave If you feel unable to come to work because of illness, please let the on call consultant or the consultant supervising your list, know before 0730h.
 Messages left with nursing staff or administrative staff are not acceptable.
 Ensure that you have spoken with the consultant personally.
 Text messages are not appropriate.
 If you anticipate being off work for more than one day, please let the department secretary know.
 This is to ensure that arrangements for cover can be made.

-Please ensure that a leave form is completed as soon as you return to work.
+Nature Details Details Please ensure that a leave form is completed as soon as you return to work.
 During the absence of a registrar on sick leave it may become necessary to reallocate after hours duties.